kkterai/portfolio-site-gatsby-test/src/content/a-full-style-test.md

 Welcome!

-Thanks for your interest in learning more about the technical projects I'll have posted here. :-)
+Thanks for your interest in learning more about technical projects I'll have posted here. :-)

 ~ Kenlyn